 2. Make a sincere examination of conscience to see how we have sinned since our last confession.
 (You might find it helpful to write down any sins you discover on a piece of paper or on your phone, so that you have it all in front of you in the confessional.)

 3. Confess our sins simply, with humility and honesty.

 4. Make our act of contrition with heartfelt sorrow and a “firm purpose of amendment”, being determined that we will avoid the occasions of sin.

 5. Devoutly carry out the penance prescribed and pray in thanksgiving for God’s overflowing love and mercy.

 Going to Confession

-O my God, because you are so good, I am very sorry that I have sinned against you, and by the help of your grace, I will not sin again.
+5: When prompted by the priest, say an act of contrition, for example: O My God I am sorry that I have sinned against you and with the help of your grace I will not sin again.

 Take some time in the quiet of the Church to reflect on the grace of the sacrament and to thank God for his mercy and forgiveness.
 Here is a prayer of thanksgiving:

 Father, in your love you have brought me from evil to good and from misery to happiness.
 Through your blessings give me the courage of perseverance.
 Amen.